Give a 15-Year-Old 8,400 Pounds of Soap and He’ll Carve You a Radio Transmitter — 1930

 by Paula Bosse

-In 1930, 15-year old sculptor Mike Owen, Jr. earned himself a lot of ink in The Dallas Morning News for carving a replica of the WFAA transmitter building (owned, of course, by The Dallas Morning News) … out of 8,400 pounds of Ivory soap.
+In 1930, 15-year-old sculptor Michael G. Owen, Jr. carved a replica of the WFAA transmitter building out of 8,400 pounds of Ivory soap.
 And why not?
 It was a big draw at that year’s State Fair of Texas.

 Michael Owen went on to become a professional artist, with early enthusiastic support from Jerry Bywaters.
 He was associated with the Dallas Nine (and was, by far, the youngest member affiliated with that somewhat amorphous group), and I will address his more serious non-soap forays into the art world in a later post.
 But, first, back to soap!

 The photo below shows Mike Owen’s finished product, which took him 12 days to complete.

 It’s difficult to tell what the size of the finished work was from this photo, but it was described as being five feet high and seven feet wide.
 So… big.
 When it was displayed at the fair it was, for some reason, bathed in blue light.
 After the 12 days it took Owen to complete this sculpture, I bet that kid was squeaky-clean and positively reeked of Ivory soap.

 Photo of Owen’s soap carving of the WFAA transmitter plant is from the Belo Records collection, DeGolyer Library.
 Central University Libraries, Southern Methodist University; more information on this photo can be found on the SMU website here.